Minnesota / Midwest

 FELLOWSHIPS, RESIDENCIES, SCHOLARSHIPS, & OTHER AWARDS

 UrbanGlass (Brooklyn, NY) offers 4 deadlines a year for general scholarship applications for our workshops.
 These four deadlines are at the start of each semester, when there is most funding available for financial aid and students have the best chance of admission into their preferred workshop.
 To apply for a scholarship, please fill out the Scholarship Application Form found on our website.
-APPLICATION DATES: Winter 2021 scholarship applications: December 2020; Spring 2021 scholarship applications: TBD; Summer 2021 scholarship applications: TBD; Fall 2021 scholarship applications: TBD.
+APPLICATION DATES: Fall 2021 scholarship applications: TBD.
+Winter 2022 scholarship applications: TBD.
+Spring 2022 scholarship applications: TBD; Summer 2022 scholarship applications: TBD.
 No glass experience is required to apply for a scholarship.
 The opportunity is open to all visual artists.

 National Parks Arts Foundation offers a variety of residencies.
-Check regularly.
+We recommend checking regularly.

 EMPLOYMENT & PAID INTERNSHIPS